neumaennl/blerf/packages/blerf/README.md

 ## Commands

-`blerf build`
+### `blerf build`

+Installs dependencies and executes any build steps in each directory under ./packages containing a package.json.

+Dependencies are skipped if all top level dependencies are present in a project's node_modules folder.
+Detects and recovers from certain types of corruption in package-lock.json.
+Uses `npm install` under the hood.

-In each directory under ./packages containing a package.json, first runs `npm install` if any of the top level dependencies are missing, and then executes any build steps.
-A build step is skipped if there are no changes in the filesystem based on the glob patterns in `srcPath` and `outPath`.
+Build steps are specified in package.json.
+Build steps are skipped if there are no changes in the filesystem based on the glob patterns in `srcPath` and `outPath`.
 The code in `script` is spawned similar to npm scripts, where the PATH environment variable is modified to include node_modules/.bin.

 Example blerf section in package.json with a build step for TypeScript: